 - Use the button "Draft a new release" in the Github UI (subsection releases).

 - Use the version-number specified as tag.

-- Use "master" as reference (this step comes after the above PR is merged).
+- Use "stable" as reference (this step comes after the above PR is merged).

 - Use the above changelog as release comment (as codeblock)